chstpier/ArasOnDemandAdmin/README.md

 ### Installation

+This as been tested on Aras V12.
+It should work on earlier versions that support execution_allowed_to on Methods.
+In even earlier Aras versions, the check can be implemented within the method.

 Import the package using the Aras Import tool.
  1. Select the imports.mf file.
  2. In the 'Available for Import' section, select OnDemandAdmin.